How to cancel your BritBox subscription

 Should you cancel BritBox this month?

-Canceling BritBox depends on whether you're getting your money's worth out of the platform.
-BritBox is home to some niche UK-based content, but if you can find your favorite British soaps or dramas on other platforms or you want to save some extra change every month, then it may be best to cancel your account.
+Cancelling BritBox depends on whether you're getting your money's worth out of the platform.
+BritBox is home to some niche UK-based content, but if you can find your favourite British soaps or dramas on other platforms or you want to save an extra AU$9.99 every month, then it may be best to cancel your account.

+If you’re looking for recommendations on what streaming service to try this month instead, here’s our top pick.

+Disney Plus is our service of the month for February, thanks to an impressive lineup of new content.
+This month sees the Disney Plus debut of MCU's latest entry, The Marvels.
+We also get the series debut of Shogun, and a new season of the award-winning comedy series Abbott Elementary, the second season of Life & Beth, and the new animated series Iwájú, which is a collaboration between Walt Disney Studios and the pan-African company Kugali.

 Get the BEST of Tom’s Guide daily right in your inbox: Sign up now!